Program Description

 School of Psychology, Family, and Community Graduate Programs Website

-The medical field is developing integrated health care teams in medical settings and collaborative care networks with behavioral health providers to address the physical, emotional, spiritual, and relational needs of patients.
+The medical field has developed integrated health care teams in medical settings and collaborative care networks with behavioral health providers to address the physical, emotional, spiritual, and relational needs of patients.
 Seattle Pacific University’s Medical Family Therapy (MDFT) Certificate program trains professionals in relationally focused mental and spiritual health so our graduates can support individuals and families as they face and navigate illness and its implications.
 Mental health providers can expand their scope of practice, learn how to collaborate, ensure their work is trauma-informed, and enhance their marketing skills to healthcare providers and clergy.
-The Medical Family Therapy Certificate is also open to graduates/graduate students in Mental Health and Chaplains who wish to expand their knowledge of mental health and family systems.
+The Medical Family Therapy Certificate is also open to graduates/graduate students in Mental Health fields and to Chaplains who wish to expand their knowledge of mental health and family systems.

 - To earn the Certificate, everyone must take the two required MDFT courses (MDFT 6633 & MDFT 6652) and four more MDFT courses - courses offered will be listed under SPU Graduate Time Schedule